 From the beginning Harms subscribed to a narrow Lutheran confessionalism:

-We Lutherans have the purest and most adulterated confession.
+We Lutherans have the purest and most unadulterated confession.
 This is why I do not want you to have a confessional union with Catholics and Reformed Protestants.
-You are not to enter into a union with the others, but we shall remain unshakeably true to our confession.
+You are not to enter into a union with the others, but we shall remain unshakably true to our confession.

 Source: Hermannsburg Mission Society